Shanilka95/covid_19/README.md

 # covid_19
-React Native mobile application for get latest status updates of corona virus' impact on the globe.
+React Native mobile application for get latest status updates of Corona (COVID-19) virus impact on the globe.